 - Used engine oil.

-- Tyres (maximum 2 tyres) Only one visit per month is permitted.
+- Tyres (maximum 2 tyres) Only one visit per month (no return visit within 28 days) is permitted.
 Tyres above this quantity and from trade sources will not be accepted.

 Building, DIY and demolition materials